jsoconno/tfmesh/README.md

 The `apply` command applies version upgrades to the configuration based on the current versions and constraints.

 * `tfmesh apply` - applies version upgrades.

+The following options are supported:

+* `--target TYPE NAME` - takes arguments `TYPE` and `NAME` to allow for specific update targets.
+For example, `--target provider aws`.
+Multiple targets are allowed.
+* `--exclude-prerelease` - ensures the set version is not a pre-release.
+* `--ignore-constraints` - allows the version to be set to a valid version that does not meet the defined constraint.
+* `--no-color` - removes terminal color formatting.
+* `--auto-approve` - approves upgrades without prompting for user input.

 Example:
 ```cmd